alexpunct/chatgpt-journal/README.md

 # Chat Journal (ChatGPT + Your journal/diary)

-This is the opensource application that powers [`ChatJournal.Ai`](https://www.chatjournal.ai).
-It's an app that allows users to store their journal/diary entries and chat with ChatGPT using the journal as context.
-The users can choose among a few different agents to chat to.
+This is the Open Source application that powers [ChatJournal.Ai](https://www.chatjournal.ai).
+Chat Journal allows users to store their journal/diary and chat with ChatGPT (using a few different agents/prompts) about it.

 The application is built using: